davidtwco/rfcs/text/0000-build-std/0-introduction.md

 [rationale-in-rustup]: #shouldnt-build-std-be-part-of-rustup

-build-std is effectively creating a new sysroot with a customised standard library. rustup as Rust's toolchain manager has lots of existing machinery to create and maintain sysroots. rustup knows how to download `rust-src`, it knows how to create a new toolchain from an existing sysroot (as in `rustup toolchain link`), it would only need to learn how to invoke Cargo on the `rust-src` sources. rustup would be invoking tools from the next layer of abstraction (Cargo) in the same way that Cargo invokes tools from the layer of abstraction after it (rustc).
+build-std is effectively creating a new sysroot with a customised standard library. rustup as Rust's toolchain manager has existing machinery to create and maintain sysroots, and if it could invoke Cargo to build the standard library then it could create a new toolchain from a build from a `rust-src` component. rustup would be invoking tools from the next layer of abstraction (Cargo) in the same way that Cargo invokes tools from the layer of abstraction after it (rustc).

 A brief prototype of this idea was created and a [short design document was drafted][why-not-rustup] before concluding that it would not be possible.
-With Cargo's artifact dependencies, it may be desirable to build with a different standard library and if rustup was creating different toolchains per-customised standard library then Cargo would need to have knowledge of these to switch between them, which isn't possible (and something of a layering violation).
+With Cargo's artifact dependencies it may be desirable to build with a different standard library and if rustup was creating different toolchains per-customised standard library then Cargo would need to have knowledge of these to switch between them, which isn't possible (and something of a layering violation).
 It is also unclear how Cargo would find and use the uncustomized host sysroot for build scripts and procedural macros.
+In addition rustup's knowledge of sysroots and toolchains is limited to the archives it unpacks - it becoming a part of the build system is not trivial, especially considering it uses a different versioning system to Cargo, Rust and the standard library.

 [davidtwco]: https://github.com/davidtwco
 [adamgemmell]: https://github.com/adamgemmell